What does a Systems Technician do?

 - On-call support: Technicians may need to work outside regular hours.

-- Continuous learning: Technology changes quickly, requiring ongoing education.
+- Continuous learning: Technology changes fast, requiring ongoing education.

-- Physical demands: Some tasks may require long periods of sitting or standing.
+- Physical demands: The job can involve long periods of sitting and repetitive tasks.

 What is the job outlook for a Systems Technician?